Chapter 15: Peanut Shell

 The subject for this study is a book titled Malachi’s Message to God’s Church Today © 1990 by Gerald R. Flurry.14

-Mr. Hunsberger continued, “Mr. Flurry contends that since the death of Herbert W. Armstrong the church has changed ‘away from the Philadelphia standard’ and has become the Laodicean era.”15 Thereafter, he offers a response to some of the points raised in Malachi’s Message.
+Mr. Hunsberger continued, “Mr. Flurry contends that since the death of Herbert W. Armstrong the church has changed ‘away from the Philadelphia standard’ and has become the Laodicean era.”15 Thereafter, he offered a rebuttal to some of the points raised in Malachi’s Message.
 To his credit, at least Mr. Hunsberger attempted to address some of the content in Malachi’s Message.
 Most ministers, like Dean Blackwell, simply ignored the content and focused instead on ridiculing Gerald Flurry.

 For many years, Gerald Waterhouse was known in the wcg as the “traveling evangelist.”
 He traveled the world visiting hundreds of congregations, helping keep the brethren focused on headquarters.
 He played a lead role in stirring up zealous support for Mr. Armstrong in the years following the 1970s crisis.